 Why did you think there was a story to tell there?

 When you think of Palestine, the last thing you think about is car racing due to the obstructions, the lack of movement, the occupation.
 So the idea of racing cars is crazy.

 Freedom of movement is a major theme in the film.
 The women are obstructed in their everyday lives by checkpoints and the West Bank doesn't have car-racing tracks.
 How did you see this theme working in the film?

 The girls have a lack of freedom of movement; their lives are being dictated by a foreign power and by a military occupation.
-It's [in] little things that I think they sometimes don't understand affects them because they are so used to it.
-Like they want to go to Ramallah but there's checkpoints.
-You and I would be so much more offended; they are just so much more used to that.
-The freedom of driving is so huge because of that.
-They are restricted so much that when they get behind the wheel of the car it's like that feeling you get when you are 16 and get your driver's licence.
-It's like that amplified by 100.
+There are little things that affect them, but I think sometimes they don't understand because they're so used to it.
+They want to go to Ramallah, but there's checkpoints.
+You and I would be so much more offended, but they are just so much more used to that.
+Because of this, the freedom of driving is so huge.
+They are restricted so much that when they get behind the wheel of the car, it's like that feeling you get when you are 16 and get your driver's license amplified by 100.
 It's the one place they feel in control; that juxtaposition is really important.

 Was it a surprise that the women were so culturally accepted in the racing community and within their own families?

-Some of the women did experience resistance but they proved that they were good and were there to stay and loved racing and everyone came around to that.
+Some of the women did experience resistance but they proved that they were good, were there to stay, and loved racing.
+Everyone came around to that.
 The head of the racing federation was instrumental in that.
-When he created the federation he created a space for women to race and had a car there for any woman to use.
+When he created the federation, he created a space for women to race and had a car there for any woman to use.
 There was always a space for a woman in the final.

 What has been the reaction to the film in Palestine?